sagemathinc/cowasm/packages/dash/README.md

 The goal is first to make it usable on the server via node.js, then later make a version that is also usable in the browser but can of course only run WebAssembly modules there.
-The latter will also naturally encourage us to port a suite of command line tools such as `ls` and `less,` probably using [https://github.com/DiegoMagdaleno/BSDCoreUtils.](https://github.com/DiegoMagdaleno/BSDCoreUtils)
+The latter will also naturally encourage us to port a suite of command line tools such as `ls` and `less,` possibly using https://github.com/DiegoMagdaleno/BSDCoreUtils, but maybe using https://github.com/mirror/busybox.

 ### Why not bash or zsh?